 The Three Royal Cities That Make Up the Valley

-Before exploring the three cities, grab a detailed map to navigate the valley's winding streets.
-The City Map of Kathmandu, Patan and Bhaktapur from Pilgrims Book House is essential for any visitor.
-It shows all the major temples, squares, and landmarks across the three royal cities.
+Before exploring, get a proper map.
+The valley's streets are old, narrow, and designed for pedestrians — not GPS.
+The City Map of Kathmandu, Patan and Bhaktapur from Pilgrims Book House shows all the major temples, squares, and landmarks across the three cities.
+It'll save you significant confusion.

 Kathmandu: The Bustling Capital